Welcome to Year 3

 The Learning Journey Continues!

 At the beginning of this half term, we will be looking at a very exciting narrative: Catch a Lot.
 We will be writing speech to bring our characters to life and will start to use inverted commas to punctuate it accurately.

 Amazing examples of work will be here soon!

 In maths, we are learning about multiplication this week and are working towards the formal method.
 Don't forget to practise the 3, 4 and 8 timestables at home!

 This half term’s topic is Forces and Magnets.
 The children will be learning lots in Science about magnets and how they attract certain materials.
 In Music, we will be listening to instruments used by famous composers and considering the question: do you agree with the order of the Classic FM Hall of Fame?
 In Computing, we will learn how to touch type on a standard keyboard to become typing wizards!

 Online Safety – PSHE Day Session

 Every half term during the first day back, children focus on an aspect of Digital Literacy and online safety.
-Today in Year 3, we explored the concept of the internet and that while it is not a “real” physical place, it is made up of real people.
-We have been learning about how people can connect on the Internet by drawing a map of their online community.
-To support at home, and start a conversation about your child’s online activity, you could ask: When you go online, do you really go somewhere else?
-Is the internet a place?
-What do we need to do to protect ourselves online and keep each other safe?
+Today in Year 3, we explored how websites try to get us to buy things.
+To support at home, and to start a conversation about your child’s online activity, you could ask:

 Important Things to Know